CLI Reference

 --idstringNoOptional Cloud Build ID to look up directly.

-guava deploy update
+guava deploy list

 guava deploy changed